mehdiali17/royal-enigmas-webpage/index.md

 # Concept
-We were asked to make a scene that corresponds with the Habib University context, so we thought what better than a scene that accurately depicts the ideal journey each student at Habib has to take.
-One of our team members made a 3d animation for his course earlier, so we recreated a scene from that animation.
+We were asked to make a scene that corresponds with the context of Habib University, so we thought what better than a scene that accurately depicts the ideal journey each student at Habib has to take.
+One of our team members already had a scene made where a ball goes upstairs, so we recreated that scene and added yohsin colors to it.
 We used Maya to build our scene using planes and sphere, these objects were later triangulated for an easy import to our raytracer.

 # Scene
 We built the scene using Maya, the scene consists of triangulated meshes that make up the sphere, the stair case and even the walls in our scene